DarthParametric/KOTOR_GIT_Data_Output_for_Max/README.md

 * Float rounding function taken from a [Scriptspot post](http://www.scriptspot.com/forums/3ds-max/general-scripting/printing-out-float-values-to-a-few-decimal-points) by Guessmyname.
 * Bad characters filter function taken from a [CG Society forum post](https://forums.cgsociety.org/t/limit-an-edit-box-to-integer-float-value/1299552/3) by thatoneguy.
 * Max version check idea taken from [KOTORMax](https://deadlystream.com/files/file/1151-kotormax/) by bead-v.
 * Thanks to ndix UR for various discussions regarding the arcane mysteries of quaternions and the Byzantine inner workings of the Odyssey engine.
-Also for providing a much simpler method of convertion X/Y orientations to Euler angles.
+Also for providing a much simpler method of converting X/Y orientations to Euler angles.
 * Origin of the script idea thanks to conversations with Kexikus and JCarter426 on the Deadly Stream Discord.
 * Extension of the script from static camera values to also include placeable and creature data thanks to conversations with ebmar/Seth on the Deadly Stream Discord.
 * Useful information regarding using trig functions to reverse-engineer Odyssey's X/Y Orientation values derived from [several posts by Vriff](https://deadlystream.com/topic/2901-gitedit-what-do-you-guys-want/?do=findComment&comment=29621) on Deadly Stream.